plamoni/SiriProxy/README.md

 **I'm getting a bunch of "[Info - Guzzoni] Object: SessionValidationFailed" messages.
 What's wrong?!**

-You're probably not using an iPhone 4S.
-You need to be using an iPhone 4S (or have a UDID you can sub in) in order to make use of SiriProxy.
+You're probably using a device without an official Siri.
+You need to be using an official Siri supported device (or have a UDID you can sub in) in order to make use of SiriProxy.
 Sorry, this is not designed to be a way around that limitation.
-(Thanks to [@brownie545](http://www.twitter.com/brownie545) for providing information on what happens when you use a non-iPhone 4S)
+(Thanks to [@brownie545](http://www.twitter.com/brownie545) for providing information on what happens when you use a unofficial Siri-devices)

 **How do I remove the certificate from my iPhone when I'm done?**